infominer33/infominer33.github.io/_pages/transcripts/Ep-53-Debate-Public-vs-Private-enterprises-blockchain-R3-Consensys.md

 ## Transcript - Introduction

 Note:
+Normal text is the host, Walid Al Saqqaf, the host.
 {: .notice}
-Normal text is the host, Walid.<br>
 *Italic Text is Richard Gendal Brown*.
 >Quoted text is John Wolpert